What is the Environmental Act?

 Permitting and Licensing

-Another key provision of the Environment Act is the requirement for permits and licenses for many activities that may harm the environment.
+Another key provision of the Environmental Act is the requirement for permits and licenses for many activities that may harm the environment.
 Permits and licenses are required to ensure that activities comply with environmental regulations and standards.

 Examples of activities that require permits or licenses include the emission of pollutants, the disposal of hazardous waste, and the operation of certain industries.
 The regulatory oversight provided by permits and licenses helps to ensure that activities that may harm the environment are subject to appropriate scrutiny and that they comply with established environmental standards.